Buying a Home in COVID-19: What to Consider

 Buying a home is one of the biggest financial decisions most people make.
-The average homeowner will be in their home for 13 years1.
-So it’s important to choose a home that you can afford now, and that will contribute to your quality of life for years to come.
+And as COVID-19 has altered the housing market and mortgage standards, it’s important to be smart in choosing a home that you can afford now, and that will contribute to your quality of life for years to come.

 Figure out how much you can really afford

 Just because you get approved for a loan at a certain amount doesn’t mean that you can afford to buy a home that costs that much.
-When shopping for homes, consider the monthly payments, not just the total price.
+When shopping for homes, consider the monthly payments and not just the total price.
 Will the recent economic fallout hinder your ability to meet those payments?
 How stable is your current company?
 How stable is your industry?
 Has your income been affected by COVID-19, and might it become impacted in the near future?
 Asking yourself those questions will better determine the feasibility of meeting those monthly payments.

 Know your credit score and take steps to improve it

 Your credit score has a lot to do with how much you’ll end up paying for your home.
 And because COVID-19 has dropped interest rates to a historic low, the housing marketing is still strong for those with a good credit score.
-Request your free credit report from annualcreditreport.com before applying for a loan and talk to your banker about ways to improve your score if necessary.
+Request your free credit report from annualcreditreport.com before applying for a loan, and talk to your banker about ways to improve your score if necessary.
 You can also request free weekly reports from Equifax, Experian, and TransUnion through April 2021.

 Carefully consider your lender

 Because millions have lost their jobs or have failed to make mortgage payments during the economic fallout, lenders may be less willing to take risks on potential homebuyers, even if your credit is strong and your income is steady.
 Some lenders have even tightened their income and capital requirements for a downpayment, adding an even larger hurdle for homebuyers.
 By getting a mortgage from a bank you know and trust, you have the ability to choose your lender that will advocate for you, and to have your home loan and other accounts, like checking and savings, with one institution.